All about the Mario Vargas Llosa house museum

 The museum has 16 didactic rooms where audiovisual projections, holograms of the writer stand out as well as the exhibition of some personal objects of the nobel, such as the original manuscript of The city and the dogs (first novel), an original of Conversation in the Cathedral and the speech he gave at the awarding of the Nobel Prize for Literature.

 Upon entering the museum, a hologram of the writer welcomes visitors.
 “Welcome to this virtual museum.
-In this I was almost born and here I spent my first year of life with my mother and my maternal family.
+In this house I was born and here I spent my first year of life with my mother and my maternal family.
 And here it is gathered now, in an animated synthesis, my entire career as a writer ”, says the hologram on the desk of his grandfather Pedro.

 The following rooms chronologically recreate the different stages of the nobleman's life.
 In the first rooms you can see the room where he was born (the hologram of his mother giving birth).
 Likewise, the recreation of his room in Barranco (Lima), his attic in Paris as well as educational material that shows his time in London and Barcelona stands out.